kshychko/ausdigital-nry/docs/Gazette.md

 The first step in validating the Merkel-Dag is to check that the proof.json exists and is no larger than MAX_SIZE.

-TODO: determine reasonable MAX_SIZE.
-This will be the larger of:

- * gpg2 detached sig
- * json document
- * some nice round number of KB, 350??

 For example, assuming the blockchain contains `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/`, the validation begins with:

  * test for the existance of `/ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/proof.json`